 - Once engaged in politically motivated violence and terrorism, how do they sustain this activity and develop to become key ‘players’ in the conflict over the lifespan of their paramilitary careers?

-- How do former combatants disengaged from using political violence to make the transition back into their communities and develop in non-violent careers post-conflict?
+- How do former combatants disengage from using political violence to make the transition back into their communities and develop in non-violent careers post-conflict?